Wayne County FCFC Shared Plan

 Expand Capacity for Service Coordination

 Our goal is to increase the number of families and transitional aged youth we serve by 10% this year.
-In 2020 we served 364 families in 6 different types of service coordination/wraparound.
+In 2020 we served 364 families in 6 different types of service coordination/wraparound— in 2023 we served 437.
 This includes WISE, Early Intervention and FCFC SC.
 You can learn more about these programs and how to self refer here.

 Number of unique families/individuals served: